brianadams2337/containerstore-demo/.changeset/tall-years-warn.md

 '@scayle/storefront-application-nuxt': minor
 ---

-**\[OTEL\]** Added support for enriching OpenTelemetry data with Git repository information.
-The following build arguments can now be passed when building the Docker image to include the Git commit SHA and repository URL:
+**\[Build\]** OpenTelemetry data can now be automatically enriched with Git repository information for improved observability.
+To include the commit SHA and repository URL in your telemetry, pass the corresponding build arguments when creating the Docker image:

 ```sh
 docker build ./docker/node \